 It is possible that some enrollees who had deferred insulin treatment due to cost could begin using insulin postmandate; thus, this group of enrollees would incur cost sharing postmandate where they did not have cost sharing at baseline.
 However, this group is estimated to be relatively small.
 Per CHBRP's content expert, forgoing insulin completely after a physician has prescribed it is something that will occur among only those with type 2 diabetes mellitus (T2DM) where symptoms or the clinical consequences of not having the insulin are not felt by the patient.
 Literature suggests approximately 2.5% of people who were prescribed insulin never started their prescription in the past year due to cost.
-50 Thus, for some enrollees, cost sharing may be the sole barrier to filling their insulin prescription; however, it is not known what the baseline cost sharing is for this group if they did fill their prescription (i.e., what proportion of non-users have deductibles and what the plan benefit design is regarding copayments or coinsurance), nor is it known what cost-sharing threshold would stimulate utilization among these enrollees.
+50 Thus, for some enrollees, cost sharing may be the sole barrier to filling their insulin prescription; however, it is not known what the baseline cost sharing is for this group if they did fill their prescription (i.e., what proportion of non-users are above the cap), nor is it known what cost-sharing threshold would stimulate utilization among these enrollees.
 While CHBRP expects some demand response from this group when cost sharing is lowered postmandate, CHBRP expects it would be a relatively low utilization increase that would not substantially change the results of this analysis.

-The enrollees most likely to experience the greatest cost sharing reductions postmandate are those who are enrolled in plans that require significant deductibles to be met before coinsurance is applied to the insulin purchase, e.g., HDHPs, Bronze, and Silver plans.
-CHBRP's cost model estimates indicate that for enrollees subject to AB 97, approximately 19% of large-group, 37% of small-group, and 61% of individual market enrollees are in plans or policies with deductibles that apply to prescription drugs, where deductibles may have a material impact on insulin cost sharing.
-However, as mentioned previously, most enrollees who use insulin are likely to meet their deductible and out of pocket maximum regardless.
+The enrollees most likely to experience the greatest cost-sharing reductions postmandate are those who are enrolled in plans that require significant deductibles to be met before coinsurance is applied to the insulin purchase, e.g., HDHPs, Bronze, and Silver plans.
+CHBRP's cost model estimates indicate that for enrollees subject to SB 473, approximately 19% of large-group, 37% of small-group, and 61% of individual market enrollees are in plans or policies with prescription drug deductibles, where deductibles may have a material impact on insulin cost sharing.
+The estimates of cost-sharing reductions presented below include the total impact on cost-sharing incurred by the enrollee, including deductibles, coinsurance, and copays.
+CHBRP modeled the impact of deductibles using the underlying benefit designs for members in the CHSD data source.